 VMYDF’s youth development programs focus on academics, sports, character development, and early childhood development for children living in Vickery Meadow.
 Summer camps, after-school activities, and junior college scholarships are also funded by the Foundation.
 The mission of the foundation is to bridge the gap of inequality for these children, born into poverty, and help them develop to their full potential.

 John Neill co-founded Telesis Company in 1969 with Steve Rush, whom he met at Harvard Business School while obtaining his MBA.
 Telesis provides the Dallas metroplex with senior housing care (including retirement apartments, assisted living facilities, nursing care, and Alzheimer care units).
 John received his undergraduate degree from Yale, and obtained his M.B.A. at the Harvard Business School.
 Both John and Steve continue to be personally involved in the daily operations of Telesis.
 John lives in Dallas with Barbara, his wife of 41 years.
 They have three grown children.
 By donating time and resources, John’s family plays an integral role in helping Vickery Meadow’s youth achieve a higher quality of life and a future filled with hope.

 In 1985, Mr. Rowe founded Greenbrier Partners, Ltd., a private partnership which invests in publicly-traded securities.
 He was diagnosed with Parkinson's in 1998 and happily admits that his interest in finding a cure is self-serving.

-Mr. Rowe is currently a board member of The Michael J. Fox Foundation for Parkinson’s Research, president of the Investors for Director Accountability Foundation, a member of the Executive Committee of Texans for Lawsuit Reform, former chair of the board of trustees of the Employees Retirement System of Texas, and serves on the Investment Committee of Texas Health Resources, and is a former chair of the Texas Pension Review Board.
+Mr. Rowe is currently a board member of The Michael J. Fox Foundation for Parkinson’s Research, president of the Investors for Director Accountability Foundation, a member of the Executive Committee of Texans for Lawsuit Reform, vice-chair of the board of trustees of the Employees Retirement System of Texas, and serves on the Investment Committee of Texas Health Resources, and is a former chair of the Texas Pension Review Board.
 Mr. Rowe’s articles have appeared in Forbes, Fortune, Barron’s, The American Banker, Southpoint, Texas Monthly, D Magazine and Grant’s Interest Rate Observer.
 His comments have appeared in The New York Times, Bloomberg Markets, The Wall Street Journal, The Dallas Morning News and on CNBC and Bloomberg Television.

 Frederick "Shad" Rowe